Fluid-Dynamics-Lab-Nagoya-University/Airfoil-PIV-data-for-linear-ROM/README.md

       - u: directory for images of u-velocity are stored
       - v: directory for images of v-velocity are stored

 ## Download Database
 ---
-Work directory that includes the original mat files are uploaded at http://aero.mech.tohoku.ac.jp/rom/Airfoil-PIV-data-for-linear-ROM-18.zip
+This repositoryWork directory that includes the original mat files can be downloaded from http://aero.mech.tohoku.ac.jp/rom/Airfoil-PIV-data-for-linear-ROM-18.zip
 Please download and extract it.
-Please set the work dir in the same layout as noteb above.
+Please set the work dir in the same layout as noted above.
-Contained files are as follows:
----
  - k0.mat: index of masked region
  - k1.mat: index of nonmasked region
  - NUM_t.mat: time